dreamsinbits/event-storming-puml/README.md

   A good practice could be to split each subdomain into a separate sub.
   Refer to [EventStormingShoppingElephant.puml](examples/EventStormingShoppingElephant.puml) and [ShoppingElephantShopping.puml](examples/ShoppingElephantShopping.puml) for an example.

+## Credits
+I started this project after I saw the [plantuml-lib](https://github.com/tmorin/plantuml-libs) from [Thibault Morin](https://github.com/tmorin).
+Thank you for the inspiration!